 It’s a balance, though; just as simple as changing the language or changing the text on the submit button.
 For example, instead of just saying “submit,” have the button say “submit for a free case review.”
 Just change the littlest things.

 You don’t need to make drastic changes every two weeks to your site, because a 2% conversion rate which then goes to a 2.7% conversion rate which then goes to a 3% conversion rate is going to equate to hundreds of thousands of dollars by just making those slight little adjustments to your website to try and improve the conversion rate.

 We recently had a client that reached out to us because they were concerned that their bounce rate was a little high.
 A bounce rate is where someone goes to your website, and then they don’t really click around.

 The problem with that, for a site like a law firm, is in most cases, the first place that somebody will go to your website, they’ll do a Google search for something like “slip and fall lawyer.”
 They’ll land on your slip and fall page, and they might walk away to the bathroom and come back and then they’re still on the page and then they read your page and then they call you.

 They didn’t go anywhere else, because the goal is to get them to convert or they filled out a chat.
 And because they didn’t go anywhere else on the site, even if they’re on the webpage for 15 minutes, Google deems that as a bounce.

 For personal injury lawyers or law firms: don’t spend too much time concerned over your bounce rate, because the goal is to get people to convert from the page that they’re on.
 If you have an e-commerce site where the goal is to get them from a product page to checkout page, obviously bounce rate is a very important metric that you want to fix.
 But don’t stress over a bounce rate.

-Note: The information above is a partial transcript from a webinar hosted by Kenect on March 11, 2021.
+Note: The information above is a partial transcript from Law Firm Master Class: 5 Ways to Increase Your Website Leads in 2021 hosted by Kenect on March 11, 2021.